xzxADIxzx/Join-and-kill-em-together/assets/README.md

    * Set the filter mode to `Bilinear`
    * Set the compression to `High Quality`
    * Add to the bundle via the bottom window.
-3. Configure all of the shop and lobby icons:
+3. Configure all of the shop icons:
    * Set the filter mode to `Point`
    * Set the compression to `None`